 It is also worth mentioning that living in Israel is much more expensive than living in any city in the West Bank.
 If you are traveling to both Palestine and Israel, consider this point.

-NB: At the time of writing, the exchange rate is 4.2 shekels 1.00 UK pound, 3.6 Shekels 1.00 Euro, and 3.1 shekels 1.00 US dollar.
+NB: When writing, the exchange rate is 4.2 shekels 1.00 UK pound, 3.6 Shekels 1.00 Euro, and 3.1 shekels 1.00 US dollar.

 Find us online